oma576/Cybersecurity-Portfolio/README.md

-#  🚀 Cybersecurity Analyst Portfolio
+#  Omar Cybersecurity Portfolio

-Welcome to my **Cybersecurity Analyst Portfolio**!
-This repository showcases a variety of hands-on projects and real-world labs from cybersecurity certifications and personal studies.
-The portfolio highlights practical skills in **network defense**, **incident response**, **cloud security**, and **governance, risk, and compliance (GRC)**, demonstrating my technical expertise and problem-solving capabilities.
+In this repositorie I developed hands-on cybersecurity projects that focus on identifying and preventing security threats.
+My work includes building vulnerability assessment tools, testing web applications for weaknesses, and creating Python scripts to monitor network activity.
+These projects demonstrate my skills in ethical hacking, threat analysis, and secure coding.

 ## 📂 About This Portfolio